nileshchakkarwar/js-fullstack/sheryians/backendDomination/01-nodeJS-notes.md

     app.listen(port);
 </code>
 <hr>
-I:  app.use(express.json()) explain
+Info:  app.use(express.json()) explain
         - Supports data in json format for RESTful apis (json stringify and json parse)
 <hr>
-I:  app.use(express.urlencoded({ extended: true }));
+Info:  app.use(express.urlencoded({ extended: true }));
         - due to this line express now supports forms
         - advanced forms such as google forms and any other kind of forms
 <hr>
 Q:  How to send data from frontend(browser) to backend?
     - HTML provides FORMS